IanGlass/forkify/README.md

 ### Shopping Controller

+The `controlShoppingList` controller only gets invoked when one of the 'Add to shopping list' button on one of the recipes gets clicked.
+The same event listener also controls increase and decrease of the number of servings using the `search` model and updates the `recipeView` by first reading the current recipe id from the URL. `controlShoppingList` calls the `list` model for each ingredient in the current recipe and then re-renders the entire shopping list.
+An event listener is also attached to the shopping list to remove a particular shopping list item through `list.deleteItem` or update the count of an item using `list.updateCount`.

 ```javascript
 /**
  * Add event listener to increase/decrease # of servings buttons on recipe page OR handle favourite recipe button OR handle add to shopping list button